CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 ## Fine-tuning LLMs

-We have a [git repository with some example scripts for doing LLM fine-tuning on Puhti or Mahti][2].
+We have a [git repository with some example scripts for doing LLM fine-tuning on Puhti, Mahti or LUMI][2].
 The example uses the [Hugging Face (HF) libraries][3] and in particular the HF Trainer to train a given model (taken from the HF model repositories) with the IMDb movie review dataset.
 The task itself might not make much sense, it's just used to demonstrate the technical task of fine-tuning a model with a given dataset.